vojay-dev/pypong/README.md

     └── test_pypong.py
 ```

-* `pypong/`: contains project source
+* `pypong/`: Contains project source
-* `pyproject.toml`: poetry config and project dependencies
+* `pyproject.toml`: Poetry config and project dependencies
-* `README.rst`: markup file for readme
+* `README.rst`: Markup file for project documentation
-* `tests/`: tests :-)
+* `tests/`: Tests for the project
-* `__init__.py`: marks directories on disk as Python packages, might contain special attributes (e.g. project version)
+* `__init__.py`: Marks directories on disk as Python packages, might contain special attributes (e.g. project version)

 Or in short: our code goes into `pypong/` and dependencies will be added to `pyproject.toml`.
 For now this is everything we need to know.

-## 3. First steps with Poetry
+### First steps with Poetry

 Now that there is a basic Poetry project, let us get familiar with how it works.
-Poetry is creating a vitual Python environment on your machine for each project and takes care of interacting with that `virtualenv` (e.g. installing dependencies).
+Poetry is creating a vitual Python environment on your machine for each project and takes care of interacting with that so called `virtualenv` (e.g. installing dependencies).

-When you run code through Poetry it will interact with the virtualenv of the project and exectures the code within that environment.
+When you run code with Poetry it will interact with the virtual environmeent of the project and executes the code within that environment.

 That way projects are isolated and your system will be kept clean.